 Habitat loss and fragmentation is a major factor in the decline of ecosystem, species, and genetic diversity worldwide.
-In a study designed to identify the threats facing 488 species at risk in Canada, habitat loss was found to be a significant threat in 84% of the cases.^{xxviii} Habitat loss can take many forms but is typically a result of the reduction or degradation of native habitat due to any of the following activities: urban development (including residential, commercial, and industrial land uses), agriculture (crop production and livestock grazing), human disturbance (recreation, tourism, transportation), resource extraction (logging, mining, fishing, oil and gas exploitation), and infrastructure development (power lines, dams, diversions, pipelines, utilities).
+In a study designed to identify the threats facing 488 species at risk in Canada, habitat loss was found to be a significant threat in 84% of the cases.^{xxix} Habitat loss can take many forms but is typically a result of the reduction or degradation of native habitat due to any of the following activities: urban development (including residential, commercial, and industrial land uses or pollution and runoff associated with this development), agriculture (crop production and livestock grazing and associated nutrient and chemical inputs and runoff), human disturbance (recreation, tourism, transportation), resource extraction (logging, mining, fishing, oil and gas exploitation), and infrastructure development (power lines, dams, diversions, pipelines, utilities).